electron/electron/docs/api/service-workers.md

 Returns:

 * `event` Event
+* `details` Object - Information about the registered service worker
-* `scope` String - The base URL that a service worker is registered for.
+  * `scope` String - The base URL that a service worker is registered for

 Emitted when a service worker has been registered.